Constanța: Casino (Cazinoul)

+Cathedral

+The Cathedral of Saints Peter and Paul was built between 1883 and 1885.

+Grand Mosque of Constanța (Marea Moschee din Constanța)

+Built in 1910 by King Carol I, the Grand Mosque of Constanța was originally called the Carol I Mosque.

+Hünkar Mosque (Geamia Hunchiar)

+The Hünkar Mosque was completed in 1869.

 Climate

-Constanța is one of the warmest cities in Romania.
-It has a humid subtropical climate (Cfa), with oceanic and semi-arid influences.
-There are four distinct seasons during the year.
+Constanța has a humid subtropical climate (Cfa in Köppen climate classification).

-Summer (early June to mid September) is hot and sunny with a July and August average of 23 °C. Most summer days see a gentle breeze refreshing the daytime temperatures.
+Summer (early June to mid September) is hot and sunny, with a July and August average of 23 °C. Most summer days see a gentle breeze refreshing the daytime temperatures.
 Nights are warm and somewhat muggy because of the heat stored by the sea.

 Autumn starts in mid or late September with warm and sunny days.
 September can be warmer than June, owing to the warmth accumulated by the Black Sea during the summer.
 The first frost occurs on average in mid November.